 If you are hoping to stay with your current internet service provider, then pick up the phone and get haggling!
 While the hassle of this often puts many people off, a little bit of time spent on the phone could see you netting a far better deal, as companies would rather offer you a better rate than lose your custom to one of their competitors.

 Shop Around for Broadband

 Of course, most people do end up switching providers when they move house, simply because it is the most convenient way to get a better deal.
-If this is the case for you, then be sure to shop around before you commit, and that you have a clear idea of what your needs will be in terms of speed and monthly allowance.
+If this is the case for you, then be sure to shop around before you commit, and that you have a clear idea of what your needs will be in terms of speed and monthly allowance, much in the same way in which you would shop around for anything from a man and a van in Coventry to a new car.
 Comparison sites are perfect for this, but once you get a general idea of the best deals out there, make sure that you check direct with the providers to get the best deal possible.

 When shopping around, don’t forget to check the fine print either.
 When looking at deals, make sure you are comparing usage limits, internet speed, and contract lengths too, not just the price tag alone as this can be misleading if you aren’t looking at it in context of what you are getting for the money you are paying.

 Check the Coverage in the Area You Are Moving to